The Food Insecurity and Health Readiness and Response Strategic Framework

 Información del curso

-The course provides an introduction to basic concept of food insecurity, a review of the impact and implications of food crises in health, health systems and programming and to the structure and content of the Strategic Framework and its 5 strategic domains (Coordination and Collaboration, Surveillance and Information, Outbreak prevention and control, Essential Nutrition Actions, Health Service Actions) to support its use and operationalization in the framework of Country specific planning.
+The course provides an introduction to basic concept of food insecurity, a review of the impact and implications of food crises in health, health systems and programming and to the structure and content of the Strategic Framework to support its use and operationalization in the framework of Country specific planning.

 Course duration: Approximately 30 mins.